 If your application is rejected, you may appeal the decision within 15 days of the notification of rejection.
 Detail the reasons for your appeal in a letter to support your rebuttal.
 A simple email stating that you wish to appeal is NOT acceptable.
+Incomplete applications that did not follow directions or are missing documents are NOT eligible for appeal.

 Email your letter to the appeals chair noted in the rejection letter.
-All rejected applications are provided an overview of the application deficiencies.
-Please be advised, this is a brief overview and may not be reflective off ALL examples of deficiencies within the application.
+All rejected applications are provided with an overview of the application deficiencies.
+Please be advised, this is a brief overview and may not be reflective of ALL examples of deficiencies within the application.

-If you have questions concerning the appeal process or the rejection overview please contact the executive secretary, Darci Palmer, at avtaa.vts.executivesecretary@gmail.com.
+If you have questions concerning the appeal process or the rejection overview please contact the executive secretary at avtaa.vts.executivesecretary@gmail.com.